-This chapter should be read in conjunction with the Local Safeguarding Children Partnership Procedures.
+This chapter should be read in conjunction with the Cambridgeshire and Peterborough Safeguarding Children Procedures.

 1. Initiating Section 47 Enquiries

-Where information gathered during a Referral or an Assessment (which may be very brief) results in the social worker suspecting that the child is suffering or likely to suffer Significant Harm, a Strategy Discussion Meeting should be held to decide whether to initiate enquiries under Section 47 of the Children Act 1989.
-Strategy Discussions/Meetings should be held as soon as possible, bearing in mind the needs of the child and must take place within two working days of child protection concerns being identified.
-An immediate safety plan needs to be put in place is agreed at the strategy discussion/ meeting (or earlier if required e.g. out of hours).
+Where information gathered during a referral or an assessment (which may be very brief) results in the social worker suspecting that the child is suffering or likely to suffer significant harm, a strategy discussion Meeting should be held to decide whether to initiate enquiries under Section 47 of the Children Act 1989.
+Strategy Discussions/Meetings should be held as soon as possible, bearing in mind the needs of the child and must take place within 3 working days of child protection concerns being identified.

-A section 47 enquiry is carried out by undertaking or continuing with an Assessment in accordance with the guidance set out in this chapter and following the principles and parameters of a good assessment as set out in the Assessments Procedure.
+A section 47 enquiry is carried out by undertaking or continuing with an Assessment in accordance with the guidance set out in this chapter and following the principles and parameters of a good assessment as set out in the Child and Family Assessments Procedure.